How do I make the right decision for my business?

 They are the third party channel which means the lending panel of a brokerage is actually the lending panel of their aggregator.

 The average aggregator has between 15-40 lenders on their panel.
+The best brokers have at least ten lenders on their panel.

 Why can’t I just access these lenders myself?